Retirement decision with addictive habit persistence in a jump diffusion market: Transformation of the Original Problem

-Thus, if we establish the relationship between Problem (\ref{primalproregular}) and the dual problem (\ref{stoppingpro}), the dual problem contains no controls and is a pure optimal stopping problem, which is easier to be solved.
-In fact, we have the following dual theorem to guarantee the equivalence of these two problems. \begin{theorem} Let $t \in [0,T_1)$, $w>0$ and $(x,h) \in \D_t$ be fixed.
-Suppose that the optimal stopping time $\hat{\tau}_y = \hat{\tau}_{t,y,w}$ of Problem (\ref{stoppingpro}) can be chosen such that $\hat{\tau}_{y+\epsilon} \to \hat{\tau}_y$ almost surely as $\epsilon \to 0\pm$, then the value function of Problem (\ref{intpro}) satisfies
+Thus, if we establish the relationship between Problem (\ref{eq_vu}) and the dual problem (\ref{stop1}), the dual problem contains no controls and is a pure optimal stopping problem, which is easier to solve.
+We have the following dual theorem to guarantee the equivalence of these two problems.